Get a free SIM card for your mobile phone: Pay As You Go offerings compared from 20 UK networks.

 Most Popular: 52% of our readers choose to join ASDA Mobile*

 ASDA Mobile offers a free Pay As You Go SIM card with 99% population coverage on EE’s 2G, 3G and 4G networks.

 For light users, ASDA Mobile charges 8p/minute and 4p/text.
 There are no regular monthly charges and your Pay As You Go credit won’t expire (you just need to use your phone at least once every 180 days to keep it active).
 The minimum top-up amount on ASDA Mobile is just £1 each time.

 For regular users, ASDA Mobile has a competitive range of 30-day bundles.
-Double data is available on these bundles until the 23rd May 2019, so you can currently get 600 minutes, unlimited texts and 6GB of internet for £10/month.
+For instance, you can get 600 minutes, unlimited texts and 3GB of data for £10/month.
 To take advantage of the offer, you should order a free SIM card from the ASDA Mobile website.

-14% of our readers choose to join giffgaff*
+1% of our readers choose to join VOXI*

-A unique requirement of 1pMobile is you’ll need to top-up your phone at least once every 120 days.
-As the minimum top-up is £10 each time, this means you’ll need to top-up your phone with at least £30 of credit per year.
-For convenience, 1pMobile does offers automatic top-up functionality which you can use to make sure you meet the minimum top-up requirement.
+A unique requirement of 1pMobile is you’ll need to top-up your phone with at least £10 of credit every 120 days.
+This is equivalent to £30 of credit per year.
+For convenience, 1pMobile offers automatic top-up functionality which you can use to make sure you meet the minimum top-up requirement.

 Other major Pay As You Go providers include: